TL;DR: Is Granola AI Worth It in 2026?

 Does Granola Train Its AI Models On Your Data?

-What the Enterprise plan adds is org-wide enforcement: one admin switch that opts the whole team out at once, off by default.
+What the Enterprise plan adds is org-wide enforcement: one admin switch that opts the whole team out at once.
+On Business, every person has to do it themselves.
 So the fair criticism isn’t that opt-out is locked behind Enterprise.
 It’s that training runs unless each person digs into their own settings to stop it, and only Enterprise lets an admin do it for everyone.

 Granola claims this training is based on anonymized data, but it does not offer any examples of how that data is anonymized.
+It also admits it can’t guarantee anonymized data wasn’t already used before you flipped the switch, which is honest and slightly alarming in equal measure.
 For an individual using Granola on light conversations, this might not be a deal-breaker.
-For small businesses regularly dealing with clients and sensitive information, it gives more cause for concern, which is why the per-user opt-out being on-by-default matters.
+For small businesses regularly dealing with clients and sensitive information, it gives more cause for concern.

 So that’s Granola and my opinion of it, but how much does it actually cost?